Home Networking Guide : Wireless LAN

 wireless router.
 Wireless router is a combination of wireless

 access point and router.
-Some wireless router products in the
+Most wireless routers available today

-market also offer built-in Ethernet switch with several Ethernet ports and
+have built-in Ethernet switch and provides several Ethernet ports and

 Each computer (desktop PC or laptop) or device (PDA, smart phone,